ahwayakchih/openshift-nodebb/README.markdown

 more openshift-nodebb-setup.log
 ```

-If there is error about `EADDRINUSE` near the end ot log file, you can try to kill NodeBB manually using following commands:
+If there is an error about `EADDRINUSE` near the end of the log file, you can try to kill NodeBB manually using following commands:

 ```sh
 rhc ssh nodebb
 kill `lsof | grep :$OPENSHIFT_NODEJS_PORT | awk '{print $2}'`
 exit
 ```

 ### 2. Restart application